Monthly Talks Programme

 Please reference the payment with your Surname/March so we know which talk you are paying for.

-If Zoom become available, links will be sent 48 hours ahead of the Talk.
+Zoom links will be sent 48 hours ahead of the Talk.
+If you have not received one by 24 hours ahead of the Talk, please contact soffaam.joinup@gmail.com

 Cheque